sagarverma/robust-motor/README.md

 # Robust Motors

-This repository contains code for paper "Robustness of Neural Networks used in Electrical Motor Tasks" submitted in [ECML Workshop on Trustworthy Artificial Intelligence](https://trustworthy-ai-22.sciencesconf.org/).
+This repository contains code for paper "Robustness of Neural Networks used in Electrical Motor Time-Series" [NeurIPS RobustSeq Workshop 2022](https://robustseq2022.github.io/).

 # Datasets